aqlaboratory/openfold-3/docs/source/precomputed_msa_explanation.md

 Here, we aim to provide additional explanations for the inner workings of the MSA components of the OF3 inference pipeline.
 If you need step-by-step instructions on how to generate MSAs using our OF3-style pipeline, refer to our [MSA Generation](msa_generation_how_to.md) document.
 If you need a guide on how to interface MSAs with the inference pipeline, go to the [Precomputed MSA How-To Guide](precomputed_msas_how_to.md).

+## 1. Main vs Paired MSAs

+The Openfold3 inference pipeline can create input MSA features for protein and RNA chains.
+We differentiate between two types of MSAs
+1. **main MSAs** can be provided for protein

+...

 ## 1. MSASettings